sunlix/ProcessAbbreviate/README.md

 On this setup page you can add or edit all your abbreviations manually.
 The functions are very common and should be self explained.

-After saving any page the base module extract all marked up abbreviations in configured fields and will add them to database.
+After saving any page the base module extract all marked up abbreviations in textarea fields and will add them to database.

 ------
 Copyright 2014 by Sven Schüring